How Long Does Razor Burn Last? Causes and Treatment

 How-Long-Does-Razor-Burn-Last

 Razor burn tends to last for a few days (even weeks in some cases), so you might have to wait a while in order to have a completely painless shave.
-Massaging aloe vera gel or coconut oil on the affected area is a natural way of dealing with razor burn, as it will reduce redness and swelling.
+Massaging aloe vera gel or coconut oil on the affected area is a natural way of dealing with razor burns, as it will reduce redness and swelling.

 What Causes Razor Burn?